A research project exploring outdoor provision in baby rooms in nursery settings.

 The situation may be changing with the growth of nature and outdoor nurseries but little or no research evidence exists.

-The proposed project will explore outdoor provision for 0-2s attending baby rooms in nursery settings.
+The project explores outdoor provision for 0-2s attending baby rooms in nursery settings.
 This focus chimes with the centrality of outdoor learning in Froebelian education traditions (Tovey, 2012; Read 2012; Werth 2018).

-The proposed research will audit environments and explore practices in Kent, which has diverse geography and demography and includes some of the highest levels of socio-economic deprivation in the South East of England.
+The research continues with an audit of environments and exploration of practices in Kent, which has diverse geography and demography and includes some of the highest levels of socio-economic deprivation in the South East of England.